geoscixyz/gpg/content/seismic/refraction/seismic_velocity.rst

 There are many theories for explaining attenuation in rocks.
 Friction is a contributor, but does not explain laboratory measurement alone.
 Various other damping mechanisms such as viscous flow have more success but much important work remains to be done in this area, especially for unconsolidated material where the attenuation is very high.
 Some of the theories predict attenuation as well as dispersion (which means the variation of velocity with frequency).

 Experimentally it is found that attenuation depends on frequency, but velocity does not (much).
-Quantitatively, at one Hertz the amplitude decays by roughly two thirds in 10 km., whereas at 1000 Hz it decays by the same about in 10 m.
+Quantitatively, at one Hertz the amplitude decays by roughly two thirds in 10 km., whereas at 1000 Hz it decays by that same about in 10 m.
+This reflects the fact that the wavelength at 1 Hz is 1000 times larger than the wavelength at 1000 Hz.
 Also, attenuation may be as much as 10 times greater in unconsolidated sediments.

 Another important attenuation mechanism is the reduction in amplitude of a wave by the scattering of its energy by objects whose dimensions are on the order of the wavelength.
 For example, attenuation of a 1000 Hertz signal in a shallow unconsolidated medium with a velocity of 250 m/sec can result in the signal being reduced to two thirds is original amplitude after traveling only 157 m.
 Therefore, it is reasonable to expect that the very high attenuation observed in near surface unconsolidated sediments is due to scattering.

-Energy at velocity boundaries
+..
+This needs to be moved to the reflection section (Phil, 02/10/2014) Energy at velocity boundaries
 -----------------------------